|

 and a fan-wheel for fruit drying, various agricultural endeavors,

 flour mills, log cutting and pearl fisheries.
-Later in his life he
+Later in his life, in 1863, he

 returned to Germany with his wife and took with him many plant specimens